2012 Texas Tech Red Raiders baseball team

-The 2012 Texas Tech Red Raiders baseball team represented Texas Tech University during the 2012 NCAA Division I baseball season.
+The 2012 Texas Tech Red Raiders baseball team represented Texas Tech University during the 2012 NCAA Division I baseball season in the United States of America.
 The Red Raiders played their home games at Dan Law Field at Rip Griffin Park as a member of the Big 12 Conference.
 The team was led by Dan Spencer in his fourth and final season as the team's head coach.

 The team finished with an overall record of 29–26, but went 7–17 in conference play, winning only one series in Big 12 play.
 Spencer was fired following the season, finishing his tenure at Texas Tech with an overall record of 115–112 and a Big 12 record of 44–61.
 Associate head coach Tim Tadlock would be promoted to head coach.

 Previous season

 The 2011 team finished with an overall record of 33–25.
 The team went 12–15 in Big 12 play, finishing in 7th place.
 The Red Raiders were invited to the Big 12 Tournament.
 Texas Tech lost game one 5–10 to Texas A&M and were eliminated by Oklahoma, 1–3, in game two.